anathonous/debian-btrfs/README.md

 <p align="center"><img src=debian-logo.png width="300"></p><br>
+# Debian with LUKS2 on BTRFS with subvolumes and Encrypted Swap.
 Manually install Debian trixie/testing with LUKS2 and BTRFS with subvolumes and Encrypted Swap:

  - EFI Boot Partition